p4stoboy/BreakIn/README.md

 ---

 This section establishes the importance of the event loop and provides a foundation against which we can start designing implementations.
 In the following sections, we will populate this loop with the functionality described above.

-Section 3 will focus on how to effectively manage the global state of the game.
-This includes organizing the different states that your game can be in (such as menu, playing, paused, or ended), as well as the state of game object instances like the player / anything else which has mutable properties, and how these states are maintained and transitioned between as the game progresses.

 We will explore creating a structured and easily manageable state system, incorporating conventions which enforce composable and extendable code.
 We'll examine how to encapsulate the game state, manage transitions, and effectively control game flow.